 Tier 2 employees, like nurses and counselors, can get up to $20,000 per year.
 Difficult to fill positions earn up to $27,000 per year.
 If you have questions about the program, you can submit the SHARP inquiry form.

-The Richard M. Givan Loan Repayment Assistance Program is geared toward lawyers in Indiana working in civil legal aid.
-This program is available to active Indiana State Bar Association members and offers up to $5,000 per year to eligible applicants.
-Applicants must work for a qualified organization and make $50,000 or less.
+The Richard M. Givan Loan Repayment Assistance Program (LRAP) is geared toward lawyers in Indiana working in civil legal aid.
+This program is available to active Indiana State Bar Association members and offers up to $5,000 per year in debt relief to eligible applicants.
+Applicants must work for a qualified organization like a nonprofit working with low-income communities (or similar public service jobs) and make $50,000 or less.
 For more information, reach out to the Indiana Bar Foundation.

 The state of Iowa offers a couple of notable, but likely lesser-known, programs worth looking into.

 Teach Iowa Scholar Program.
 This program offers teachers up to $4,000 per year for up to five years, in exchange for working in an underserved area.
 You must be licensed and have a corresponding endorsement for the area that you teach in.
 See the Iowa College Aid site for more information and how to apply.

 Rural Iowa Primary Care Loan Repayment Program.
 The program offers up to $200,000 (paid at $40,000 over five years of service) to doctors in shortage areas in rural communities.
 Applicants must work for five years and be licensed, working in a qualified area, and attend Des Moines University College of Osteopathic Medicine or the University of Iowa Carver College of Medicine.
 To qualify, you must be recommended for the program by your college contact.
 Such a large amount can help you make your loan payments and tackle your debt.